UncleBill/prism.vim/readme.md

 ## cd/lcd

-`prism.vim` listens to the autocmd `DirChanged`, there are four options that you can attach:
+`prism.vim` listens to the `DirChanged`, there are four options that you can attach:

 >				"window" to trigger on `:lcd`
 >				"global" to trigger on `:cd`